Navigating Life with Confucius: Timeless Teachings, Enduring Wisdom

 The Heart of Confucian Philosophy

-At its core, Confucian philosophy or Confucianism, revolves around ‘Ren’ (benevolence or humaneness), ‘Li’ (proper conduct or ritual), and ‘Yi’ (righteousness).
+The core, Confucian philosophy or Confucianism, revolves around ‘Ren’ (benevolence or humaneness), ‘Li’ (proper conduct or ritual), ‘Xiao’ (Filial piety), and Junzi (Morality).
 These are not lofty ideals meant for ivory towers but practical guidelines for daily living.

-• Yi: Righteousness, or Yi, is the moral compass guiding individual actions.
+• Junzi (君子): Righteousness, or Yi, is the moral compass guiding individual actions.
 It’s about making choices that are morally upright, even when they’re tough.
-Yi is the courage to stand by one’s principles, even in the face of adversity.
+Zunzi is the courage to stand by one’s principles, even in the face of adversity.
+It is cultivated through learning and self-discipline.

 Philosophies or Ideologies: Exploring the Depths of Confucian Thought